Average NZ Salaries by Age 2025 - Where Do You Stand?

 Disclosure:

-- The main source we’ve used to draw down on and populate this guide has come from Statistics New Zealand (Stats NZ).
+- The main source we’ve used to draw down on and populate this guide has come from Statistics New Zealand (Stats NZ) for the year ended 30 June 2025.
 Where possible, we've tried to include as much unbiased data as possible.

 - However, some of the data points below may be made through a survey or anecdotal format rather than hard, granular data.
 While our focus is always on quantifiable data, this research needs to rely on such sources, given the nature of the topics.